vancass/Pokedex-assignment/README.md

-# Pokedex - AngularJS developer assignment
+# Pokedex - ReactJS developer assignment

-This document contains description and requirements for assignment for AngularJS FrontEnd developer skills.
+This document contains description and requirements for assignment for ReactJS NodeJS FullStack developer skills.

 ### Goal

 The goal is to verify that the applicant is able to:
-- Make a new AngularJS project
+- Make a new ReactJS and NodeJS project
 - Make responsive view
 - Write clean code
 - Cover the code with unit tests